There are three goals in organizing and naming your files:

-Consider whether or not to provide a "Return to Table of Contents" link, set off with white space above and below it, every two or three screens.
+Consider whether or not to provide a "Return to Table of Contents" link every two or three sections.

 Consider whether to split the document among several files, so that each one loads more quickly, or to keep it as one file, so that a single print or save command will permit your user to grab a complete copy.

-Use large graphics with care - they slow down the display and of course don't help the Lynx user or those using speaking browsers.
+Use large graphics with care - they slow down the display and may not be accesible to all browsers.
 Consider placing large graphics on subsidiary pages, rather than on the first page of a group.
-If you must use large graphics, consider saving them with more aggressive data compression, but don't overdo that: there is no point in a large, ugly image.
-You may well be able to reduce their size by half without significantly degrading the image quality.
+If you must use large graphics, consider saving them with more aggressive data compression.
 See also Visual Issue 17.

-Newer versions of HTML provide options for controlling the colors of background, links, etc. Except as noted here, please exercise these choices with caution.
+Newer versions of HTML provide options for controlling the colors of background, links, etc. Except as noted here:

-Individual browsers can be, and often are, configured to ignore the color directions in the HTML files, so you cannot count on your colors being used.
+Individual browsers are often configured to ignore the color directions in the HTML files, so you cannot count on your colors being used.

-If you feel you must do something different from the default, you will probably not encounter any nasty surprises by specifying a background color that is paler than the default gray, especially if you go all the way to white, by using HTML such as:
+If you feel you must do something different from the default, you are not likely to encounter any problems by specifying a background color that is lighter than the default.

 Transparent GIFs are often a nice touch, especially if your site includes pages with more than one background color.